Name: Clone Pilot

 Height: 17cm Width: 19.5cm

 As is common with SWTFs, this is really the secondary mode.
 The legs are small and spindly - indeed the torso itself is quite narrow as well.
 The wings push out to the side quite noticeably, which looks good, but is still essentially kibble.
 There are a few plates and such on his backpack, although the wings are the only part of the backpack with really come into play here, which is a good thing.
 The head sits tilted back slightly, an awkward angle really, because for this mech to look dead ahead the torso will be leaning forward slightly.
 Not much, but enough to be visible.
-The arms look quite good, with the red cannons sticking out on the wrists and the gunpods over the shoulders - not only do these elements look good, they ensure this mech is well armed.
+The arms look quite good, with the white soft cannons sticking out on the wrists and the gunpods over the shoulders - not only do these elements look good, they ensure this mech is well armed.

 The play value here is okay, but there are some limitations.
 The head turns, the shoulders lift out to the sides but don't swing.
 The elbows rotate and lift up while the wrists are essentially static.
 The waist is fixed, the hips swing and lift out to the sides while the knees bend.
 There are rotators above the knees, but the ratcheting prevents them from being much use - it's either 50° our to the side or straight ahead, and 50° is an awkward angle.
 The ankles are hinged which is very useful since the vast majority of the toy's mass is above the waist.
 Standing involves balancing, so the ankles are useful.
 They're also fairly tight, although you do need to pay attention when you pose the toy.
 The heelspurs help to some extent, too.
 The missile launchers can either be held in the hands or just left aside, and again fire the black missiles.
-I'm not too impressed with the look of an almost entirely white robot holding two giant navy blue missile launchers.

 An acceptable robot mode which doesn't really shine but does enough to support the vehicle mode.
 The skinny legs and awkward knees hold this robot back to some extent, although the arms and wings look very nice.
 Really, there are better robot modes out there in this line, but it does what it has to, and is far from the the weakest robot mode within the Star Wars Transformers.
-The colour scheme is a little muddled - moreso than on the original, which I guess had the advantage of being designed to work with the colours of the vehicle mode, whereas this one has to accept the colours assigned to the vehicle mode.